mkdocs-publisher/mkdocs-publisher/documentation/02_setup/03_setting-up-social-cards.md

 ## Document metadata

-More about document metadata you can read in document related to setting up the [meta plugin](02_setting-up-meta.md#document-metadata).
+More about document metadata you can read in the document related to setting up the [meta plugin](02_setting-up-meta.md#document-metadata).

 Some data used by social cards is global (like site name) but some are unique per document.
 Data needed and optional that is needed by social card is: